learn-co-curriculum/devops-m0-shell-scripting-1/README.md

 ```
 - This line prints the `greeting` variable we made. `echo` is the name of a shell command that simply prints what follows it.
 The `$` sign is prepended to our variable name when we are trying to read from it.

 Keep in mind that shell scripts are *whitespace-sensitive*.
-This means that your script might have issues if it's indented incorrectly.
+This means that your script might have issues if it's spaced or indented incorrectly.
 Indentation simply refers to the amount of spaces after the line begins.
-We'll go more over that later; for now, just keep it in mind.
+We'll go more over that later; for now, just keep it in mind, and verify the spacing of your scripts if you are encountering issues.

 ## Variables